Arezim/canvas-dl/README.md

 canvas-dl courses --published
 ```

-- Download all files for a course and merge PDFs (default):
+- Download all files for a course:

 ```bash
 canvas-dl download --course-id 45952